 Incentives for Green Development

-Creating Houston's Green Development Incentives is the first step toward achieving a robust green infrastructure program, which includes municipal and private projects.
+Creating Houston's Green Development Incentives was the first step toward achieving a robust Green Stormwater Infrastructure (GSI) program, which includes municipal and private development projects.

-Through funding from Houston Endowment, the City’s Chief Recovery Office commissioned a one-year study to identify and recommend incentives to encourage the use of green stormwater infrastructure (GSI) in private land development, leading to economic, social, and environmental benefits as well as resilience.
+Thanks to funding from Houston Endowment, the city commissioned a one-year study to identify and recommend incentives encouraging the use of GSI in private land development, because of economic, social, and environmental benefits which increase resilience.

-After interviews with cities with GSI programs, external stakeholders, and city leadership, and analysis of costs and benefits, the following incentive programs are recommended:
+After interviewing cities with GSI programs, external stakeholders, and city leadership as well as conducting an analysis of costs and benefits, the following Incentives for Green Development (IGD) programs were recommended:

 GSI Expedited Permitting Pilot Program

-Through this pilot program, the City will work with developers to test, evaluate and formalize the process steps necessary for an expedited review of projects that include nature-based solutions.
-It aims to pilot a minimum of 10 projects by August 2022, assisting through consolidating and expediting the permitting process for the development projects that it pilots.
+Through this program, the City has worked with developers to test and formalize process steps necessary for an expedited review of projects that include GSI.
+The program has provided assistance by consolidating and expediting the permitting process for green development projects.
+This IGD is currently under review to identify opportunities for establishing increased speed and accessibility.

 GSI Awards and Recognition

-This program is intended to recognize some of the most effective and exemplary of “green” building in Houston and encourage more development projects to adopt resilient measures.
-It sets a format for evaluating projects through an evaluation committee comprised of partners in the resilience and conservation space, and includes specific criteria on which the developments are to be judged.
+This program is intended to recognize some of the most effective and exemplary GSI in Houston and encourage more development projects to adopt resilient measures.
+It established an evaluation committee comprised of partners in the resilience and conservation space and includes specific criteria for the green developments to be judged.

 DIY GSI Sponge Garden

-Managing water onsite doesn’t always have to be complex.
-Natural gardens in our homes play a significant role in storing water, encouraging infiltration, filtering out pollutants and providing a wide-array of co-benefits.
-In partnership with the Houston Green Building Resource Center, a Sponge Garden guide was created to allow Houstonians to build small gardens to detain or slow down water onsite, prior to reaching the storm sewer system.
+Managing water onsite doesn’t have to be complex.
+Natural and native gardens in our homes play a significant role in storing water, encouraging infiltration, filtering out pollutants, and providing a wide array of co-benefits.
+In partnership with the Houston Green Building Resource Center, a Sponge Garden guide was created to allow Houstonians to build small gardens that detain or slow down water onsite, prior to reaching the storm sewer system.

 GSI Tax Abatement Program